 12.4 Appendices A and B shall be varied automatically to reflect any change to the Construction Works or Transmission Connection Assets as provided for in the Construction Agreement.

 [12.5 The Company has the right to vary this Bilateral Connection Agreement as necessary as provided for in Clause 1.2.3 of the Construction Agreement.
-Offshore only]
+Offshore only].

+[12.6 The Company has the right to vary the Transmission Entry Capacity [other capacity as appropriate] as provided for in Clause [7.4/7.5] of the Construction Agreement.
+Gated Agreements only]

 13. GENERAL PROVISIONS